thunderrabbit/barefoot_rob/content/books/slow-down/99999-instagrizzipped.md

               <div class="_3-94 _2lem">Apr 22, 2021, 3:35 AM</div>
             </div>
             <div class="pam _3-95 _2ph- _2lej uiBoxWhite noborder">
-              <div class="_3-95 _2pim _2lek _2lel">Multitasking:

-                Thanks to Lin for calling ahead to the hospital that&#039;s very close to my hotel in Honjo.
-They have a dermatologist who should be able to extract the splinter from my right foot.

-                After taking a shower and changing my clothes at the hotel, while leaving my room I opened the door onto my big toenail.

-                In the photo, the angled white line (looking like a backslash \) marks the distance the door edge made it up my toenail before stopping.

-                Good thing I was already headed to the hospital. :-\</div>
+              <div class="_3-95 _2pim _2lek _2lel">Multitasking:<br><br>Thanks to Lin for calling ahead to the hospital that&#039;s very close to my hotel in Honjo.
+They have a dermatologist who should be able to extract the splinter from my right foot.<br><br>After taking a shower and changing my clothes at the hotel, while leaving my room I opened the door onto my big toenail.<br><br>In the photo, the angled white line (looking like a backslash \) marks the distance the door edge made it up my toenail before stopping.<br><br>Good thing I was already headed to the hospital. :-\</div>
               <div class="_3-95 _2let"><a target="_blank" href="https://b.robnugen.com/adaptive-images/ig_cache_2022_jan_17/posts/202104/175986931_750650199150575_432512747020622283_n_18108655273239377.jpg"><img src="https://b.robnugen.com/adaptive-images/ig_cache_2022_jan_17/posts/202104/175986931_750650199150575_432512747020622283_n_18108655273239377.jpg" class="_2yuc _3-96" /></a>
                 <table class="uiGrid _51mz _21op" cellspacing="0" cellpadding="0" style="table-layout: fixed;">
                   <tbody>